Class of 2018

 - Hometown: South Bend, IN

-Natasha spent her Social Justice summer interning with the Global Fund for Women in San Francisco, California, and spent fall semester 2015 studying abroad in Santiago, Chile.
+Natasha spent her Social Justice summer interning with the Global Fund for Women in San Francisco, California, and the fall semester of 2015 studying abroad in Santiago, Chile.
 For her Global Inquiry summer, Natasha worked as a research assistant for Professor Jocelyn Viterna in Harvard University's Sociology Department in Cambridge, MA.
+She still works for Professor Viterna researching gender biases in legal processes in El Salvador.
+She interned at the United Nations Development Program in DC during the summer of 2017.

 - Areas of Study: Political Science; Education, Schooling, and Society